bryan-o-orellana/Tienda-Perfecta/README.md

 ## 📎 View Sample PDF Report

 The PDF included in this repository is provided as a portfolio example and uses sample/anonymized information.
+[View PDF](TiendaPerfecta_Resumen.pdf)

 ## 📊 Evaluation Model